x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

 - Your account needs to be a member of the Enterprise Admins security group.
 If you skipped Step 1 because you want the _/PrepareAD_ command to extend the schema, the account also needs to be a member of the Schema Admins security group.
 - The computer needs to be a member of the same Active Directory domain and site as the schema master, and must be able to contact all of the domains in the forest on TCP port 389.
 - Wait until Active Directory has finished replicating the schema changes from Step 1 to all domain controllers before you try to prepare Active Directory.
-- You need to select a name for the Exchange organization.
+- If you install a new Exchange organization you need to select a name for the Exchange organization.
 The organization name is used internally by Exchange, isn't typically seen by users, doesn't affect the functionality of Exchange, and doesn't determine what you can use for email addresses.
   - The organization name can't contain more than 64 characters, and can't be blank.
   - Valid characters are A to Z, a to z, 0 to 9, hyphen or dash (-), and space, but leading or trailing spaces aren't allowed.
   - You can't change the organization name after it's set.